-PhD STEM Communications Hooper/Clarke Dagan/Bruins Smith/Marlow-Rendler The PhD Academy [Professional Human Development] seeks any student with a desire to pursue careers that provide a service to others in society.
-The STEM Academy offers a range of electives in science, technology, engineering, and mathematics.
-The academy focus is student success in high school and beyond.
-The Communications Academy seeks to build a community of self-directed learners who are interested in pursuing a career in the design and communications fields.
+PhD STEM Communications Faggiano/Clarke Bevacqua/Harte Luna/Marlow-Rendler The PhD Academy [Professional The STEM Academy offers a range The Communications Academy seeks Human Development] seeks any of electives in science, technology, to build a community of self-directed student with a desire to pursue engineering, and mathematics.
+The learners who are interested in careers that provide a service to academy focus is student success in pursuing a career in the design and others in society. high school and beyond. communications fields.